About Russell's Foundation

 The Bernstein Foundation

-The Bernstein Foundation is a private foundation of Russell & Rachel Bernstein.
-All funds received are a result of profit sharing commissions earned as a result of the successful transactions of licensed real estate associates who chose Russell Bernstein as their sponsor when they joined the Keller Williams team.
+is a private foundation of Russell & Rachel Bernstein.
+All funds received are a result of profit-sharing commissions earned as a result of the successful transactions of licensed real estate associates who chose Russell Bernstein as their sponsor when they joined the Keller Williams team.
 More than 5% of assets of The Bernstein Foundation are distributed annually toward charitable projects and organizations aligned with the philanthropic interests of Russell & Rachel Bernstein.
 Founded in 2018, their 501c3 status is valid yet still pending application.

 Russell Bernstein has a lot of experience in the community, specifically in non-profit management.
 Beginning at a very early age with Cub Scouts and Boy Scouts, Russell has continued his involvement in the community in both sports and in 8 other non-profits organizations that he founded.